gstanden/orabuntu-lxc/README.md

 NOTE 1:  If you do a second run of ubuntu-services.sh to create additional containers of a different OS version, be aware that the software looks for the file "/etc/orabuntu-release" and if found, it skips some of the setup steps such as Ubuntu host OS package installs (unpack of ubuntu-host.tar) since those steps were already done on the first pass, and proceeds directly to the creation of the new seed container.

-NOTE 2:  Note that the seed containers (oel67, oel65, oel59, ...) get created on the 10.207.29.x network, while the cloned containers to be used for actual projects get created on the 10.207.39.x network.
-Do not install Oracle Enterprise softwares into the oelxx containers, because these are your fully-configured, oracle-ready SEED containers which you can clone later to make more oracle-ready containers of that specific OEL version if you need more (use the ubuntu-clone.sh script for that).
+NOTE 2:  Note that the seed containers (ol67, ol65, ol59, ...) get created on the 10.207.29.x network, while the cloned containers to be used for actual projects get created on the 10.207.39.x network.
+Do not install Oracle Enterprise softwares into the olxx containers, because these are your fully-configured, oracle-ready SEED containers which you can clone later to make more oracle-ready containers of that specific OL version if you need more (use the ubuntu-clone.sh script for that).

 NOTE 3:  When re-running the software, you are prompted early on to delete DHCP leases (Y/N) and to delete existing containers (Y/N).
-If running the software a second time as mentioned above to create another set of containers of a different OEL version, answer "N" to all the questions so that your first run of containers is not destroyed, nor the first SEED container.
+If running the software a second time as mentioned above to create another set of containers of a different OL version, answer "N" to all the questions so that your first run of containers is not destroyed, nor the first SEED container.

 NOTE 4:  The DHCP lease delete steps and the container delete steps are useful if you run the whole set of scripts for the first time, and you run into some problem and want to start completely over.
-In that case, answer "Y" to deleting DHCP leases, answer "Y" to delete containers, and answer "N" to "delete only the oelxx SEED container" so that the result will be ALL DHCP leases deleted, and ALL containers deleted, so that you are starting from scratch again.
+In that case, answer "Y" to deleting DHCP leases, answer "Y" to delete containers, and answer "N" to "delete only the olxx SEED container" so that the result will be ALL DHCP leases deleted, and ALL containers deleted, so that you are starting from scratch again.
 Also, be sure before re-running "from scratch again" to DELETE the file "/etc/orabuntu-release" using "sudo rm /etc/orabuntu-release" so that the software executes ALL OS configuration steps again on the re-run of the first install.
 Also, you may want to delete the /var/lib/bind/*.jnl files.
 It is also recommended to do a reboot of the Ubuntu host if doing a complete re-run from scratch after the cleanup steps.

 =============================
 Why SCST ?